 Legal compliance requirements:

 Under the Health and Safety at Work Act 1974 and associated HSE guidance on driving for work, employers have a legal duty to ensure drivers are properly licensed and fit to drive.
-Regular licence checking is considered fundamental to meeting this duty of care.

 Implementation process: